 What is convalescent plasma?

 Convalescent plasma is the liquid part of blood collected from patients who have recovered from an infection.
-Antibodies are special proteins in the plasma that have the potential to be used to fight the infection.
+Antibodies are special proteins found in plasma that have the potential to be used to fight the infection.

 Why is convalescent plasma being investigated to treat COVID-19?